 These Schedules also include Depreciation as attributed to the Authority's cost of the Capital Assets.
-Depreciation Expense on Assets previously reimbursed by BCWSA, listed separately here and shown in the amount of \$701 thousand is related to the BCWSA's cost share of the Capital Assets.
+Depreciation Expense on Assets previously reimbursed by BCWSA, listed separately here and shown in the amount of \$690 thousand is related to the BCWSA's cost share of the Capital Assets.

-Compensated Absences, as a Long Term Liability, increased in FY 2019 by approximately \$15 thousand, and is reflected as an Operating Expense.
+Compensated Absences, as a Long Term Liability, increased in FY 2020 by approximately \$11 thousand, and is reflected as an Operating Expense.

-Non-Operating Income for FY 2019, reported on the accrual basis, totaled about \$635 thousand, most of which (\$336 thousand) came from capital project reimbursements received from the BCWSA for the current treatment plant construction project.
-Interest Income increased to about \$142 thousand due to increasing interest rates.
-Tapping Fees for new customer connections accounted for \$157 thousand of the total.
+Non-Operating Income for FY 2020, reported on the accrual basis, totaled about \$1.5 million, most of which (\$1.2 million) came from capital project reimbursements received from the BCWSA for the current treatment plant construction project.
+Interest Income decreased to about \$135 thousand.
+Tapping Fees for new customer connections accounted for \$195 thousand of the total.

-Non-Operating Expenses for FY 2019, reported on the accrual basis, totaled approximately \$132 thousand, which were related to interest on the Construction Loan, and replacement of Fixed Assets.
+Non-Operating Expenses for FY 2020, reported on the accrual basis, totaled approximately \$122 thousand, which were related to interest on the Construction Loan, and replacement of Fixed Assets.

-Income (Loss) Before Contributions in the amount of (334,438) is the Operating Revenues plus net Non-Operating Income/Expense, minus the Operating Expenses.
-[33,678,986 + 504,141 - 44,517,565 = (334,438)]
+Income (Loss) Before Contributions in the amount of \$1,179,886 is the Operating Revenues plus net Non-Operating Income/Expense, minus the Operating Expenses. [\$4,314,654 + \$1,373,525 - \$4,508,293 = \$1,179,886]

-Capital Contributions, in the amount of \$115 thousand, are non-cash contributions of capital assets (assets paid for by a third-party then turned over to the Authority).
+Capital Contributions, in the amount of \$2 thousand, are non-cash contributions of capital assets (assets paid for by a third-party then turned over to the Authority).
 Typically, they are new sewer systems constructed in residential and commercial developments that are subsequently dedicated to the Authority.

-Net Position End of Year, for FY 2019, in the amount of \$41,916,147, is calculated as Income (Loss) Before Contributions plus the Capital Contributions plus the Net Position Beginning of Year. [\$(334,438) + \$114,531 + \$42,136,054 = \$41,916,147].
+Net Position End of Year, for FY 2020, in the amount of \$43,098,033, is calculated as Income (Loss) Before Contributions plus the Capital Contributions plus the Net Position Beginning of Year. [\$1,179,886 + \$2,000 + \$41,916,147 = \$43,098,033].
 This figure is considered the true net worth of the Authority.